peterston-e/SOC-precourse-airbnb/readme.md

 **Postcss**

-After reading the best practice guide, I decided to use npm as a package manager to install postcss to do several jobs, such as:
+I decided to use postcss to do several jobs, such as:

 - **Autoprefixer** to automatically add prefixes to CSS.
 - **Postcss import** allowed me to break down my CSS into smaller, more manageable files, import them from various directories and build a single distribution style sheet.